Akul-AI/.github/profile/README.md

 ## Contribution
 While we can't promise a paying job, we would love all the help we can get!
 If you want to help, pick a repo, make a pull request with whatever you want to do, and we will merge it if we think it is good!
 Contact me at akulgoel2010@gmail.com to be a member of this organization!

+Oh, and if you are a member, try to make yourself public.
+You deserve the credit.